There’s a Tea for That: Tips for Picking the Right Tea for What Ails You

 ANXIETY

 Lavender tea: Used in soaps, oils, and balms, lavender in tea form can be just as effective in stabilizing mood and promoting relaxation.
-In a National Library of Medicine study from 2020, drinking lavender tea showed to reduce anxiety and depression scores of 60 older adults when consumed in the morning and at night.
+In a National Library of Medicine study from 2020, drinking lavender tea was shown to reduce anxiety and depression scores of 60 older adults when consumed in the morning and at night.

 NAUSEA